The Legend of Zelda (film): Marketing

-On November 17, 2025, Nintendo released three photos of the film, showing Ainsworth as Link and Bragason as Zelda in a field.
+On November 17, 2025, Nintendo released three photos, showing Ainsworth as Link and Bragason as Zelda in a field.
+The logo was revealed during a Nintendo Direct presentation centered on the 40th anniversary of the Legend of Zelda franchise, with Miyamoto stating that the lack of a subtitle is intentional and that audiences will understand why upon seeing the film.

 Release

-The Legend of Zelda is scheduled to be released worldwide on May 7, 2027, by Sony Pictures Releasing.
-It was originally scheduled to be released on March 26, 2027.
+The Legend of Zelda is scheduled for release worldwide on April 30, 2027, by Sony Pictures Releasing.
+It was originally scheduled for March 26 and May 7, 2027.
 In November 2024, it was revealed in an official financial report from Nintendo that The Legend of Zelda would be released sometime in the latter half of the 2020s, between 2025 and 2029.
-In March 2025, the film's original release date of March 26, 2027, was announced through the Nintendo Today! mobile app.
+In March 2025, the film's original release date was announced through the Nintendo Today mobile app, one day after the app's release.